Green Maternity Challenge 2024

 There is still more you can do

-Please join the CSH Women’s Health Network – an online community of healthcare professionals committed to tackling the environmental impact of women’s health by sharing knowledge, ideas and examples of good practice.
-The Maternity Challenge case studies are shared here in our resource library, along with other case studies, research and resources related to women’s health.
+We invite you to join the CSH Women’s Health Network — an online community of healthcare professionals dedicated to reducing the environmental impact of women’s health by sharing knowledge, ideas, and examples of good practice.

 Please contact Rachel McLean, CSH’s SusQI programme lead if you have any questions about the project.